codebar/tutorials/html/lesson3/tutorial.md

 ### Styling the header

-The page is gradually starting to come together.
+Our page is gradually starting to come together.
 Make `<header>` a bit more distinct by setting a background color and aligning its contents in its center.

 ```css
 header {